icerpc/icerpc-docs/pages/getting-started/icerpc-csharp/tutorial.md

 ### Program.cs - the dispatch pipeline and the server logic

-The main program starts by creating and configuring a [Router][router]:
+The main program starts by creating and configuring a [Router]:

 ```csharp
 // Create a simple console logger factory and configure the log level for category IceRpc.